ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 ## 5. commanding the drone

 Now, the drone should be in the air and ready to take your commands.
-Continue to [how to command the drone](commanding_the_drone) page to learn more, but first, continue to read, how to start the simulation using a tmuxinator script.
+Continue to [UAV-ROS interface](https://ctu-mrs.github.io/docs/system/uav_ros_interface.html) page to learn more, but first, continue to read, how to start the simulation using a tmuxinator script.

 ## 6. automating it using tmux